 Talk to Them About Healthy Vs. Unhealthy Relationships

-Teenagers need continual guidance and influence from parents and other trusted adults when it comes to dating and relationships.
+Teenagers need continual guidance and influence from parents and other safe adults when it comes to dating and relationships.

 Preventing dating abuse and sexual harassment can often be difficult when teens “go it alone,” because they are not yet experienced enough to know that a certain type of behavior is a form of harassment or abuse.
 That’s why it’s important for parents to talk to teenagers about what constitutes healthy and unhealthy relationships.